Body Fat Percentage Chart Explained

 Sources: ACE classification + CDC NHANES 2017–2020 mean values.

-Ways to Measure Body Fat—and Why Results Differ
+Methods for Calculating and Measuring Body Fat—and Why Results Differ

 The chart values above assume accurate body-fat measurement.
 Yet readings can swing several percentage points depending on the tool you pick and even the time of day you test.
-Below is a deeper dive into common methods, their typical error margins, and how those inaccuracies can change where you land on the chart.
+Below is a deeper dive into common methods, their typical error margins, detailed calculation techniques, and how those inaccuracies can change where you land on the chart.

 Icons for different body fat measurement methods, including skinfold calipers, hydrostatic weighing represented by a wave, circumference measurement on a body outline, and DEXA represented by a target symbol.